Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: One-forms and Fredholm theory in the normal gauge

 \subsection{Analysis at radial points}

 We now have a principally diagonal real principal type system, and thus in $x>0$ the standard propagation of singularities results applies.
-The boundary behavior is also not hard to see due to the leading order decoupling: one has radial points in the second (index $1$) component.
+The boundary behavior is also not hard to see due to the leading order decoupling: one has {\em radial points} in the second (index $1$) component.
+We recall here that radial points for an operator with real scalar principal symbol are points at which the Hamilton vector field of the (homogeneous with respect to dilations) principal symbol is tangent to the dilation orbits of the cotangent bundle.
+This means that H\"ormander's propagation of singularities theorem is vacuous there, since the bicharacteristic through such a point is exactly the dilation orbit.
+In the compactified perspective, in which the fibers of the (here: scattering) cotangent bundle are compactified, so the `standard' (differential regularity) microlocal analysis takes place on the boundary of the fibers (which in turn can be identified with the cosphere bundle), the (rescaled) Hamilton vector field vanishes at such radial points.

 In general, when the principal symbol is real, for such radial points there is a threshold regularity below which one can propagate estimates towards the radial points and above which one can propagate estimates away from the radial points.
 In our case the standard principal symbol (at fiber infinity) is real, but the principal symbol at $\pa X$, while real {\em at} fiber infinity, is not so at finite points, thus {\em near} fiber infinity.
 In such a situation even the weight does not help, and the imaginary part of the principal symbol (which of course is only non-zero at $\pa X$) must have the correct sign.
 Fortunately, this is the case for us since, as we have seen, the principal symbol of the second component, in both senses, is an elliptic multiple of $\xi+i\digamma$, $\digamma>0$.
 To illustrate why this is the correct sign, note that $\xi+i\digamma$ is the principal symbol of $x^2D_x+i\digamma$, whose nullspace contains functions like $e^{-\digamma/x}a(y)$, which are exponentially decaying as $\digamma>0$, and indeed these give the asymptotic behavior of solutions of the {\em inhomogeneous equation} as $x\to 0$, i.e.\ one can expect Fredholm properties in the polynomially weighted Sobolev spaces.
 A different connection one can make is with the standard propagation of singularities: when the imaginary part of the principal symbol is non-negative, one can still propagate estimates in the backward direction along the bicharacteristics; in this case the usual principal symbol in $x>0$, where this applies, is real, but this fact illustrates the consistency of our present result (propagating to $x=0$ is backward propagation and $\digamma>0$) with other phenomena.
 That the Fredholm statement holds for operators of this type follows from the following proposition, which we state for bundle valued pseudodifferential operators for use in the 2-tensor setting: